-When facing a profound a loss of any kind, such as the death of a loved one, divorce, job loss, pet loss or loss of health, we cannot separate psychology from spirituality.
-Regardless of one’s belief system, spiritual outlook or concept of God, loss and grief almost always triggers existential questions, because searching for meaning is an intrinsic part of the grieving process.
+When facing a profound loss of any kind, such as the death of a loved one, divorce, job loss, pet loss, or loss of health, we cannot separate psychology from spirituality.
+Regardless of one’s belief system, spiritual outlook, or concept of God, loss, and grief almost always triggers existential questions, because searching for meaning is an intrinsic part of the grieving process.

 Anyone who works to support the bereaved inevitably encounters this struggle, but often feels uncertain of how to examine it.
 Indeed, a Christian might wonder, “Why would a loving god let this happen?” or “Is God punishing me?”
 A person who is Spiritual But Not Religious (SBNR) might ask, “What am I supposed to learn from this experience?” or “How is this experience challenging me to deepen my spiritual practice?”
 An atheist might question whether painful events are truly random, or if there is some deeper purpose to our losses.